heems/heems.github.com/_posts/2017-03-16-clean-toaster.md

 While choking down "dinner", you scroll through Facebook.
 Look at all these shared news articles you haven't the slightest clue about.
 Are you an informed member of the democracy?
 What are you going to say tomorrow when everyone's talking about Trump's latest tweet?
 You worry people will think you're dumb if you don't keep prepared opinions on popular issues.
 You attempt to research some recently approved healthcare legislation, but somehow get caught up in a Vice article about a man who ["Did a Shit So Bad On a British Airways Plane That It Had To Turn Around and Come Back Again"](https://www.vice.com/en_uk/article/gq8zdb/someone-did-a-shit-so-bad-a-british-airways-flight-had-to-turn-around-and-land-475).
 It is now seven thirty.

-You look at the last few sips of Soylent sitting in your shaker.
+You eye the last few sips of Soylent sitting in your shaker.
 The powder floats at the top of the now heterogenous mixture.
 You feel like this probably isn't the best health decision long term.

 Dave from work somehow enters your wandering thoughts.
 Fucker is always way too happy to be there and is always talking about his dumb triathlons.
 You feel like working out.
 You know cardio is good for you, but you also want to look swole, so you have to lift too.
 You hit the gym and a quick shower and now its nine thirty.
-You decide to relax for a bit and flip through the fitness articles on your phone, that started populating your Facebook feed after you accidently shared an embarassing quarter-mile jog through Strava.
+You decide to relax for a bit and flip through the fitness articles on your phone that started populating your Facebook feed after you accidently shared an embarassing quarter-mile jog through Strava.

 *"Daily 5 minute ab workout for the beach body of your dreams"*